voltgrid/voltgrid-django-example/README.md

 # Example Django Project

-This is a example Django project ready to deploy on [Volt Grid](http://www.voltgrid.com).
+This is a example Django project that utilises [Bureaucrat](https://pypi.python.org/pypi/bureaucrat) for initialisation.

-Use this as the base for your Django project.
+It is ready to deploy in the [Python-Bureaucrat](https://registry.hub.docker.com/u/panubo/python-bureaucrat/) Docker container.

 ## Install

+### Step 1: Clone this repo

+Clone this repo to the base of your virtual environment.

+### Step 2: Initialise the app

     pip install bureaucrat
     cp .env.example .env  # edit as required